Make Your Own Honey Whipped Hand Cream

 2. Place Mixture In Refrigerator To Solidify

-After the mixture melts, you place the pan in the refrigerator to solidify the ingredients.
+After the mixture melts, place the pan in the refrigerator to solidify the ingredients.
 It takes about 4-5 hours and lots of patience.
 I kept checking it and it seemed like it took forever!

 You will see the honey at the bottom of the pan, that’s totally normal.